-We have audited the South Florida Regional Planning Council's (the "Council") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Council's major federal programs for the year ended September 30, 2018.
-The Council's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the South Florida Regional Planning Council's (the "Council") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Council's major federal program for the year ended September 30, 2017.
+The Council's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.